miquelmarti/Okutama-Action/index.md

 - We will soon release the metadata for each video sequence, namely camera angle, speed and altitude of the drones.
 - Test set labels are now available.
 - Links have been updated, now hosted on AWS for easier download.
+- Links have been updated, now hosted on Dropbox.

 ---